Ronit-j/neovim-chatgpt-plugin/README.md

 just copy the file from misc and add it to the lua folder in Astrovim.

+Add your OpenAI api key to the sample env file and rename it to '.env' file and then start using this ChatGPTMagic command.

 Scope:

 This works only for python files currently and helps with the comments to be documented for the functions in the current file.